Can Menopause Cause Constipation? | Home Remedies & Treatment

 The most commonly prescribed treatment for constipation is laxatives.

-Always read the dosage guidelines before taking any laxative, as a high dose can cause diarrhea.
-Prolonged use can also lead to dependency, and you may find it difficult to go without them.
+Note: Laxatives should only be used as short-term treatment.
+Always read the dosage guidelines before taking any laxative, as a high dose can cause severe cramping and diarrhea.
+Prolonged use can also lead to dependency.

-Are There Any Specific Foods to Avoid When Suffering From Menopause-Related Constipation?
+Are There Any Specific Foods to Avoid When Suffering From Menopause Constipation?

-Certain foods can help to alleviate the symptoms of constipation, but others can make the condition worse.
+Certain foods can help alleviate the constipation symptoms, but others can make the condition worse.

 So, if you’re struggling to maintain regular bowel movements, try cutting out the following foods for a while and see if you notice an improvement.